By Craig Ziemba

 The Meridian Star

-Craig Ziemba is a military pilot who lives in Meridian.
-His latest book, "A Lily in the Harem" is available at the downtown Bible Bookstore.
+Craig Ziemba is a military pilot.
+His new book, "A Lily in the Harem," is on sale at the Bible Bookstore in downtown Meridian.